towers in the deep interior forest

 - Not Threatened

-The leaves are another marvel of engineering.
-They are long, stiff, and needle-like, arranged in a dense spiral around the central stem.
-If you look closely, the upper surface of each leaf is covered in microscopic, upright plates called lamellae.
-These plates act like the cooling fins on a radiator, dramatically increasing the surface area for photosynthesis while simultaneously creating a dead-air space that traps moisture against the leaf.
-This allows the giant moss to survive in slightly drier air than its smaller, flatter cousins.
+The leaves are long, stiff, and arranged in a dense spiral around the central stem.
+Microscopic, upright plates called lamellae cover the upper surface.
+These act like cooling fins on a radiator.
+They increase surface area for photosynthesis while trapping moisture against the leaf.
+This allows the giant moss to survive in slightly drier air than its smaller cousins.

-At the top of the mature plant, the Dawsonia produces a unique, flattened capsule for its spores.
-When the lid (the operculum) falls off, the mouth of the capsule is covered by a brush-like fringe of hairs.
-This is not just for decoration.
-It is a shaker-top mechanism.
+At the top of the mature plant, Dawsonia produces a unique, flattened capsule for its spores.
+When the lid falls off, the mouth is covered by a brush-like fringe of hairs.
+This is a shaker-top mechanism.
 As the tall stems sway in the wind or are hit by raindrops, the spores are sifted through the hairs and launched into the air.